Don’t want much, do I?

 I pulled glassware and pottery from the display atop the kitchen cabinets.
 Some of it instantly became merchandise — it’s going away.
 A vase was put in the living room.
 Other pieces are part of the list above.
 I need to get the rest of that display down.
 If the “stuff” up there gets forgotten, I probably don’t need it and should get rid of it

-The idea is: fewer areas to decorate (4 now, goal is 3), fewer decorations or decorative stuff stored (in process), fewer changes of the decorations (seasonally & Christmas = 5 turns a year).
+The idea is: fewer areas to decorate (4 now, goal is 3.
+There are 3 now, 4/2017), fewer decorations or decorative stuff stored (in process), fewer changes of the decorations (seasonally & Christmas = 5 turns a year).

 More to change: